cognitedata/cognite-sdk-python/docs/source/cognite.rst

 ----------------------------------
 This library does not expose API limits to the user.
 If your request exceeds API limits, the SDK splits your request into chunks and performs the sub-requests in parallel.
-To control how many concurrent requests you send to the API, you can either pass the :code:`max_workers` attribute when you instantiate the :code:`CogniteClient` or set the :code:`max_workers` config option.
+To control how many concurrent requests you send to the API, you can either pass the :code:`max_workers` attribute when you instantiate the `CogniteClient`_ or set the :code:`max_workers` config option.

-If you are working with multiple instances of :code:`CogniteClient`, all instances will share the same connection pool.
+If you are working with multiple instances of `CogniteClient`_, all instances will share the same connection pool.
 If you have several instances, you can increase the max connection pool size to reuse connections if you are performing a large amount of concurrent requests.
 You can increase the max connection pool size by setting the :code:`max_connection_pool_size` config option.